 Afternoon: Chocolate, Coffee & Sugar Cane Tour

-Spend your afternoon indulging in Costa Rica’s natural elements.
+Spend your afternoon indulging in some of Costa Rica’s best natural elements.

 B) A larger tour company that runs in Arenal & Monteverde is Don Juan Tours.
 They offer chocolate, coffee & sugar cane tours.